organizejs/devenv/vim_setup.md

 ```

 Navigate to `~/.vim/plugged/YouCompleteMe` and run `python install.py`.
 This will enable YouCompleteMe to work on your default python path.

+> When installing YouCompleteMe, you may run into the following error: ```**Your C++ compiler does NOT fully support C++17.** ```.
+Visit this post to overcome the issue: https://stackoverflow.com/questions/65284572/your-c-compiler-does-not-fully-support-c17

 To make YouCompleteMe work within a conda environment, create a `.ycm_extra_conf.py` file in the root of your project directory, and paste the following into it:
 ```python